NVIDIA/cccl/README.md

 #### GitHub

-For users that want to stay on the cutting edge of CCCL development, we actively support and encourage users to use CCCL from GitHub.
+Users that want to stay on the cutting edge of CCCL development are encouraged to use CCCL from GitHub.
-We support using a newer version of CCCL with an older version of the CUDA Toolkit, but not the other way around.
+Using a newer version of CCCL with an older version of the CUDA Toolkit is supported, but not the other way around.
 For complete information on compatibility between CCCL and the CUDA Toolkit, see [our platform support](#platform-support).

 Everything in CCCL is header-only, so cloning and including it in a simple project is as easy as the following: